Queries (OrchardCore.Queries)¶

 The Razor Helper is accessible on the

-property if the view is using Orchard Core's Razor base class, or by injectingOrchardCore.IOrchardHelper
+Orchardproperty if the view is using Orchard Core's Razor base class, or by injectingOrchardCore.IOrchardHelperin all other cases.

 Executing SQL Queries¶